Frequently Asked Questions

 A: Yes, we publish a monthly production report.
 It is a commercial information and not a safety document and available on a subscription-only basis.
 Please click here to request a subscription.

-If your question is not listed in these FAQs, you may submit a tech service request by filling out the Chlorine Institute's Tech Service Question Form here.
+If your question is not listed in these FAQs, you may submit a tech service request by emailing the Chlorine Institute's Tech Service inbox, here.